 As an aside, we found English to be relatively limited.
-In most places we could get by with Simon’s simple Spanish, had signals and the little English most people spoke.
+In most places, we got by with Simon’s simple Spanish, hand signals and the little English most people spoke.
 Do not expect taxi drivers or people in shops to have any English at all.

 Using Public Transport in Argentina

-This is another thing I would love to tell you a whole lot more about, but unfortunately my experience was limited.
+This is another of the things to know about Argentina that I would love to tell you a whole lot more about, but unfortunately, my experience was limited.

 If you DO manage to get a card, the metro and buses are a great way to get around.
 They seem to go everywhere.
 The buses are a good option in Bariloche and Córdoba too, and available in all the other places we went too.
 Rides apparently cost something like $0.25USD, so crazy cheap.